goldenashok/webpack-basic/README.md

            ]
          }
       ```
-    - After set the rule file load from the local computer.
+    - After set the rule, the file load directly load from the local computer.
-    - instead of to load current directry we have to set the public path. insde the output object
+    - instead of to load the file from the current directry we have to set the public path. inisde the output object
         ```sh
            output: {
               filename: 'bundle.js',